 Using the Data Source Explorer to create a connection profile limits the connection profile location definition to an absolute file path only, while Data Explorer allows a relative and absolute file path definition.
-When using a relative file path, the Resource folders in the designer and iServer are used as the base folders.
+When using a relative file path, the Resource folders in the designer and iHub are used as the base folders.
 At design time, the BIRT Resource folder points to either the project root or an item in the workspace or a folder on the file system.
 This setting is available under Report Design->Resources node in the Preferences view.
-At runtime, the BIRT Resource folder on the iServer.
+At runtime, the BIRT Resource folder points to the Resource folder on the iHub.

-Like other BIRT resource files, you must deploy the connection profile store to the iServer when you deploy the report that uses it.
-By default, BIRT Designer deploys relative path connection profiles to the iServer resource folder.
+Like other BIRT resource files, you must deploy the connection profile store to the iHub when you deploy the report that uses it.
+By default, BIRT Designer deploys relative path connection profiles to the iHub resource folder.